woueziou/ollama_ui/Readme.md

 ```

 This will open a new terminal session inside the Ollama container, where you can run any Ollama commands.
 When you are finished, you can exit the container by typing `exit`.

+For any assistance feel free to reach me.
+Made in 🇹🇬.